wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ### What to do tomorrow?
 ~~~

+## 15/06/2020
+### Summary
+App is running again and I injected alias to wiki warship.
+However, the injection should only happen when the locale is zh or ja.
+There are also some minor adjustments.
+I need to fix my architecture more.
+### What to do tomorrow?
+More architecture improvement.

 ## 13/06/2020
 ### Summary
 Updated packages.
 I am examining the current structure and state of the app.